What is nitrate?

-Babies under 6 months are particularly at risk from drinking well water high in nitrates.
-In severe cases, this can cause an infant to turn a grey-blue colour, mainly around the eyes and mouth due to the lack of oxygen in their blood.
+Babies under 6 months are particularly at risk, although breast-fed infants have less exposure to nitrate than bottle-fed infants.
+In severe cases, high levels of nitrate can cause an infant to turn a grey-blue colour, mainly around the eyes and mouth due to the lack of oxygen in their blood.
 Immediate medical attention is necessary, as this serious condition can be fatal.

-- Never feed your baby well water, or infant formula mixed with well water, unless the well water has first been tested safe for nitrates levels.
-Ready-to-feed formula is recommended if you are not breastfeeding and you do not have a safe water source.
+- Never give your baby well water, or infant formula mixed with well water, unless it has first been tested safe for nitrate levels.
+If possible, breastfeed your baby

 For more information on preparing infant formula, see HealthLinkBC File #69b Feeding Your Baby Formula: Safely Making and Storing Formula.